CHAPTER 23: EVAN

 Eric nodded as he unleashed a volley of concussive blasts at Mordred, who blocked each of them easily with his shield and sword.
 Evan wasn’t happy about leaving Eric alone in that duel, but he felt Eric offered the best chance against the expert swordsman.
 His concussive blasts could keep Mordred off balance, and his force shield would offer him protection when necessary.

 Meanwhile, the rest of them would have their hands full with Morgan Le Fay.
 The sorceress was well prepared for their various attacks.
-Panga was kept stationary as she attempted to influence Morgan’s emotions.
+Panga was kept immobile as she attempted to influence Morgan’s emotions.
 Unlike others, Morgan wasn’t affected by their emotional duel.
 She continued to execute wordless spells, effortlessly.
 Around her wrist a circular energy shield formed and then extended to encompass her entire person.
 Both, Trace’s lightning and Alectra’s arrows, deflected off the surface of the shield.
 Around them various objects were slung into their path.

 “Seriously, this again,” Jadin said as she stepped in front of the group using her sword to slash and knock away the debris.

-At Morgan’s feet the stone floor erupted up and fused together to take the form of two stone-like men.
+At Morgan’s feet the stone floor erupted up and fused together to take the form of two stone like men.
 Evan shifted to his wolf form and intercepted them.

 “Keep pressing Morgan,” he told the others, “I’ll deal with the golems.”

 As Trace, Jadin, and Alectra advanced on Morgan, Evan traded blows with the golems.
 The punches he delivered and took felt like…well they felt like hitting and being hit by stone.
 Whatever magic was responsible for forming the golems was making them resistant to Evan’s strongest blows.
 To make matters worse, they weren’t alive, so they felt no pain and didn’t tire.
 Evan, on the other hand, was subject to both conditions.
 Evan refused to let himself be defeated.
-There was to much at stake, his team needed him, and he would not let them down.
+There was too much at stake, his team needed him, and he would not let them down.
 He took every shot the golems gave him and relentlessly pounded them in return.
 The magic broke, the golems shattered at his feet, clearing a path for him to join the others.

 Evan looked over at Eric.
 Eric was still holding his own in his battle against Mordred.
 The two were circling each other.
 Eric releasing a volley of concussive blasts to keep some distance between them, or to gain the upper hand, but Mordred was a skilled fighter and matched him move for move.
-Evan turned his attention to Panga whose face was still screwed up in concentration, trying to break through Morgan’s mental shields.
+Evan turned his attention to Panga, whose face was still screwed up in concentration, trying to break through Morgan’s mental shields.
 He considered having her end the mental war and join them against Morgan physically, but he didn’t know how much more dangerous Morgan would be without her attention divided.
 Evan returned his focus on Morgan joining Trace, Alectra, and Jadin in their fight against her.
 Morgan was attacking them with beams of mystical energy forcing them away from her force shield.
 Evan raced to the force shield delivering some of his strongest punches against it.
 His attack had the desired effect as Morgan winced as if feeling the punches, her focus weakened even further.
 She was unable to maintain the energy beams and that allowed the others to join Evan in the attack against the force shield.
 Alectra fired her light arrows against it, Trace unleashed high voltage lightning, and Jadin hacked away at it with her sword.
 Morgan shrieked almost as if in pain as the force shield broke and swung her arm in an arc in front of her.
 An unseen force impacted them and knocked them all away from Morgan.
 As Morgan put a hand to her head, Evan was sure the effect of them breaking the shield had weakened her more than she let on.
 Her mental shields were weakening as well, allowing Panga to influence her emotions.
 Morgan Le Fay, however, would not allow herself to be beaten so easily.
 Before they could regroup and advance on Morgan, she enacted one more spell.
 Beams of yellow energy shot from her hands and impacted each of them on their forehead.
 Suddenly, Evan was no longer in the castle.

 CHAPTER 26: ALECTRA